Paris auction opens closet of Schiaparelli, doyenne of 1930s fashion

 "She's right up in the top echelon of couture history and couture purchases," international specialist in fashion and textiles from Christie's, Patricia Frost, said.

 Schiaparelli closed her studio in 1954 after liquidation.
-The brand was bought by Diego Della Valle, head of Italian leather goods company Tod's, in advance of a high-profile relaunch in 2012.
+The brand was bought by Diego Della Valle, head of Italian leather goods company Tod's (TOD.MI), in advance of a high-profile relaunch in 2012.

 Creative Director Marco Zanini, formerly of Halston and Rochas, is set to show his first haute couture collection for the brand in Paris on January 20.